mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Testing/Degree_Testability.md

  * **Regression Testing** - To ensure there is no affected modules, when a new feature is being developed there should be intermediate testing (e.g. when changing the chat messages format, there should be a test to verify if there's no problem selecting private chat users)

- * **Acceptance Testing** - Once again there should be more consideration about the customers' perspective and therefore acceptance tests to ensure that the specified feature is working as expected
+ * **Acceptance Testing** - Despite taking into consideration the customers opinion obtained from inquiries to develop new features, there are no acceptance tests which ensure that the specified feature is working as expected

  * **Usability Testing** - To improve the user experience (chat messaging, video feed, presentation tools, etc.) there should be usability tests, while taking into consideration other users opinions and suggestions